msedej96/small-CNC-mill/README.md

 # small-CNC-mill
 Small CNC milling machine that is primarily intended for milling prototype PCBs, small wooden and plastic parts.
+Working area is approximatley 300x350x120 mm.

 I designed and assembled the construction from custom made aluminum plates and Bosch Rexroth aluminum profiles.
 The aluminum panels were cut using a water jet material cutting process.
 At the end, the panels were milled with a milling machine.